Top places to live in Devon Ashburton

-Indie heaven!
-For thoughtfully curated gifts, lovely bags, jewellery and wrapping paper, Muddy loves Tess Designs.
-For floaty linen pieces, bags and homeware, we love the Muddy Awards 2021 Women’s Store winner My Fabulous Things and Quirky Bird Retro for vintage pieces.
-And there are so many excellent antiques stores and interiors options (Odds and Suds and Clinton House Interiors), plus an Antiques Trail around the town so you don’t miss anything.
+As for everything else – it’s indie heaven!
+For thoughtfully curated gifts, lovely bags, jewellery and wrapping paper, Muddy always pops into Tess Designs.
+For floaty linen pieces, bags and homeware, hello Muddy Awards 2021 Women’s Store winner My Fabulous Things and Quirky Bird Retro is exciting for eye-popping vintage pieces.
+For your home and garden, the town’s shops are always worth a rootle as there are so many excellent antiques stores and interiors options (Odds and Suds and Clinton House Interiors), plus an Antiques Trail so you don’t miss anything.

 The River Dart Country Park is a great watery and zip-wire day out for kids, as is Buckfastleigh’s Otters & Butterflies – an unusual combo but it works!
 Muddy loves the shops and gardens at Dartington Hall (once a country estate but now HQ of a trust that focuses on the arts and sustainability) where they have shed-loads of interesting courses and workshops, as well as the brilliant Ways with Words literary festival and a Barn Cinema for a culture hit.